 Finally, on the last page of the Price Report, highlights that we have gleaned from several sources on potential market factors in the global wheat market help give meaning to price movements for the week.
 The futures highlight explains fundamental and technical factors affecting futures movement week-over-week.
 Export basis details the international and domestic conditions affecting basis movement by class and export region week-over-week.
 Highlights also include important information published by the USDA including crop progress and acreage, commercial U.S. export sales, U.S. Drought Monitor and foreign wheat marketing and production updates.

-In the video below, past USW Market Analyst Claire Hutchins shares a detailed review of the USW Price Report, how it is assembled and how to understand and utilize the data.
+In the video below, a past USW Market Analyst shares a more detailed review of the USW Price Report, how it is assembled and how to understand and utilize the data.

 An open, transparent pricing system is essential to a functioning global market and USW wants its customers to have as much information and tools available to them when making wheat purchasing decisions.
 Buyers should contact their suppliers to obtain prices based on their specific requirements and contract terms.

 The weekly USW Price Report can be viewed here.
 Sign up to receive the report directly to your inbox every Friday by subscribing to the weekly USW Price Report email.

 *These factors may include: (1) payment terms (differing from cash against documents which are the terms used in the U.S. Wheat Associates price report); (2) various quality factors, and method of quality certification; (3) loading terms (USW prices represent Free on Board and do not include loading rate guarantees, stevedoring costs or other elevator tariff charges); (4) different delivery periods than indicated in monthly prices reported by U. S. Wheat Associates.